AdobeDocs/campaign-classic.en/help/platform/using/import-operations-samples.md

    Only values that were empty have been replaced by values from the text file, but the existing value in the database has not been overwritten by the value from the import file.

-## Example: Update and enrich the values from those in an external file {#example--update-and-enrich-the-values-from-those-in-an-external-file}
+## Update and enrich the values from those in an external file {#example--update-and-enrich-the-values-from-those-in-an-external-file}

 We want to modify certain fields in a database table from a text file, giving priority to the values contained in the text file.